Inheritance Protection Trust

 1. What is an Inheritance Protection Trust?

-An Inheritance Protection Trust is an irrevocable trust established through a deceased person’s estate plan typically for benefit of a surviving child.
-Although the term “Inheritance Protection Trust” could generally describe many types of beneficiary trusts, it usually refers to a trust established for a responsible adult beneficiary who is willing and able to manage an inheritance.
+An Inheritance Protection Trust is an irrevocable trust established by a deceased person’s estate plan typically for the benefit of a surviving child.
+Although the term Inheritance Protection Trust could generally describe many types of beneficiary trusts, it usually refers to a trust established for a responsible adult beneficiary who is willing and able to manage an inheritance.
 This type of trust is usually drafted to continue for the lifetime of the beneficiary (or until all assets have been spent), rather than end at a predetermined time or age of the beneficiary.

-The beneficiary is usually named as sole trustee of the trust and is given the right to name an independent trustee, if desired; thus, an Inheritance Protection Trust is commonly described as a “beneficiary-controlled trust.”
+The beneficiary is usually named as the sole trustee of the trust and is given the right to name an independent trustee, if desired; thus, an Inheritance Protection Trust is commonly described as a “beneficiary-controlled trust.”

 2. What are the benefits of an Inheritance Protection Trust?